 Telecommuters are a relatively large percentage of the workforce: 7.61% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Waynesboro is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Waynesboro doesn't have a public transportation system that people use for their commute.

 The per capita income in Waynesboro in 2022 was $26,959, which is middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,836 for a family of four.
 However, Waynesboro contains both very wealthy and poor people as well.